History of Edmonton

 The first inhabitants hunted and gathered in the area that is now Edmonton, Alberta, Canada, around 3,000 BC and perhaps as early as 10,000 BC, when an ice-free corridor opened up as the last ice age ended and timber, water, and wildlife became available in the region.

 Early history

-Edmonton, like many places in North America, had been inhabited for thousands of years by First Nations groups.
+Edmonton, like many places in North America, was inhabited for thousands of years by First Nations groups.

+Evidence points to the presence of the Old North Trail through what is now Old Strathcona and Rossdale.
+That ancient ancestral trail stretched from the Barren Lands in the north to Mexico.

 Fur trade

-In 1795, European traders of the North West Company (NWC) established Fort Augustus north of Edmonton.
-The Hudson's Bay Company (HBC), a competitor with the North West Company in the North American fur trade, built Edmonton House (later Fort Edmonton) adjacent to Fort Augustus a year later.
+In 1795, traders of the Montreal-based North West Company (NWC) established Fort Augustus northeast of Edmonton, near the site of present-day Fort Saskatchewan.
+The Hudson's Bay Company (HBC), a competitor with the North West Company in the North American fur trade, built Edmonton House (later Fort Edmonton) adjacent to Fort Augustus a few months later.